 She met with VU staff members: Virginia Saint-James, Head of School, General Education Programs and Services; Marie Williams Program Manager, St Albans and Werribee and Frank Zarosinski, Teacher, Access Programs.

-Participants were enrolled in two modules from the Certificate II in ESL (Access) that focussed on their identified needs.
+Participants were enrolled in two modules from the Certificate II in ESL (Access) that focused on their identified needs.

 The feedback at the end of 2009 was very positive.
 Participants liked the friendly atmosphere, felt comfortable asking questions and felt empowered.
 After completing the program they felt they had a better understanding of internet, email and computer language, were more comfortable using a computer at home and less reliant on their children.